RhesusP/ft_irc/readme.md

 ## How IRC works ?

-Here is our Figjam trying to describe the various features of the IRC protocol.
+Here is our Figjam trying to describe the various features of the IRC protocol : [ft_irc FigJam](https://www.figma.com/file/uqmDSLjfm4qJeU6ryaQem4/ft_irc?type=whiteboard&node-id=0%3A1&t=kNFTmeqvafEZBXPM-1)

-<iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FuqmDSLjfm4qJeU6ryaQem4%2Fft_irc%3Ftype%3Dwhiteboard%26node-id%3D0%253A1%26t%3DkNFTmeqvafEZBXPM-1" allowfullscreen></iframe>

 ## Useful Links